alem-platform/foundation/bitmap/README.md

 - The program must be able to print header by sub command `header`.
 - Output the bmp file header information.
-- Exit with status 1 if there is any error.
+- If any error print an error message with non zero exit status.

 Example: